Roshni-95/dicegame/README.md

 # dicegame
-A Javascript based small dicegame which rolls dices randonly for two players.
+A Javascript based small dicegame which rolls dices randomly for two players when reloaded.